• Skip to primary navigation

 Kayla

-These Creamy Dairy-Free Mashed Potatoes are a definite crowd pleaser for even the pickiest of guests.
-They are savory, tangy, light and, of course, creamy!
+These creamy Dairy-Free Mashed Potatoes are a definite crowd pleaser for even the pickiest of guests.
+Most people won't even notice they're dairy-free due to the creamy texture and delicious flavor!

 Print Recipe Pin Recipe